bjssacademy/advanced-tdd/chapter02/chapter02.md

 When we use a component, the inside view is of no consequence at all.
 So far as we care, the component 'just works'.
 It is the outside view - what does it do?
 How do I use it? - that is primary.

-## Systems thinking
+### Systems thinking

-This is absolutely fundamental to building complex systems.
+This separation of usae/implementation is absolutely fundamental to building complex systems.
 As a system grows to become complex, the individual components and how they work internally matter less.
 So long as they do their job, they will work in the wider service.
 The complexity arises from the _interactions_ between simple components.

 Systems are fractal.
 A complex system is made from interacting subsystems.
 They themselves are made from interacting components.
 It's turtles all the way down until we hit cold, hard processor instructions.

+## TDD and software components

+TDD is a perfect pairing with software components.
+Components themselves are they key to computational thinking and building complex systems.
+Especially as complex behaviour emerges during the iterative nature of an agile project.

+TDD allows us to focus on specifying the outside of a component: the deired behaviour and programming interface.
+It says nothing about the inside of that component.
+We can implement it however we like.

+TDD goes that stage further than traditional written documentation by starting from _executable specifcations_ of our software components.